 Tom Scott initially studied painting with Henry Healy RHA in the late seventies and met a group of students who were very committed to developing their painting.
 Henry suggested that they should form an art group to further their artistic development and thus the Back Lane Painters were founded.
 The name, suggested by Henry, was based on the fact that the studio he used for classes in Francis St. was adjacent to Back Lane, a famed old Dublin street in which The Tailors Hall and Mother Redcaps were situated.
 Originally there were twelve members in the group and a period each summer was spent painting, predominantly in Connemara but also in West Cork, Donegal and Clare.
 In addition, there were painting trips in France, Italy and Spain.

 Tom continued his studies in NCAD.
-Formerly a Medical Microbiologist he has been painting full-time for eighteen years.
+Formerly a Medical Microbiologist he has been painting full-time for twenty years.
 Tom has exhibited with four members of the Back Lane Painters in Kenny Gallery, Galway; Leinster Gallery, Dublin; and Gallery 75 Limerick.
 He was invited with three members of the Back Lane Painters to paint in O Grove in Galicia where an Exhibition of their work was held.
-He has held a solo exhibition in the United Arts Club in November 2015.
+He exhibits with the Dublin Painting and Sketching Club and in the United Arts Club, where he held a solo exhibition in November 2015.
 He was awarded a residency in Cill Rialaig Art Centre in 2016.

 Exhibition, Kenny Gallery